arielcorteldev/rvs-app/docs/HTML_FORM_PREVIEW_IMPLEMENTATION.md

 ## Overview

 Successfully migrated the form preview workflow from an in-app Qt widget (`FormPreviewWindow`) to external browser-based HTML previews using Jinja2 templating.
-This eliminates the need for embedding a web engine in the desktop application while providing a modern, editable interface.
+This eliminates the need for embedding a web engine in the desktop application while providing a modern, editable interface with properly loaded images.

 ---